San Francisco Giants: Wall of Famers

 The Giants Wall of Fame recognizes retired players whose records stand highest among their teammates on the basis of longevity and achievements.

-Those honored have played a minimum of nine seasons for the San Francisco Giants, or five seasons with at least one All-Star selection as a Giant.
+Those honored have played a minimum of nine seasons for the San Francisco Giants, five seasons with at least one All-Star selection as a Giant, or won three World Series championships as a Giant.

 Retired numbers

-The Giants have retired 11 numbers in the history of the franchise, most recently Will Clark’s number 22 in 2022.
+The Giants have retired 11 numbers in the history of the franchise, most recently Will Clark's number 22 in 2022.

 Of the Giants whose numbers have been retired, all but Bonds and Clark have been elected to the National Baseball Hall of Fame.
 In 1944, Carl Hubbell (#11) became the first National Leaguer to have his number retired by his team.
-Bill Terry (#3), Mel Ott (#4), and Hubbell played and/or managed their entire careers for the New York Giants.
+Bill Terry (#3), Mel Ott (#4), and Hubbell played or managed their entire careers for the New York Giants.
 Willie Mays (#24) began his career in New York, moving with the Giants to San Francisco in 1958; he did not play in most of 1952 and all of 1953 due to his service in the Korean War.
 Mathewson and McGraw are honored by the Giants, but played in an era before uniform numbers became standard in baseball.

 The Giants had originally scheduled to retire Will Clark's #22 on July 11, 2020, but the ceremony was postponed until July 30, 2022, due to the COVID-19 pandemic.